hasinitasila/eye-strain-detector/README.md

 # Real-Time Eye Strain Detection System

-A computer vision system that detects eye fatigue in real time using a webcam, MediaPipe facial landmarks, and machine learning — without any wearable sensors or special hardware.
+A computer vision system that detects eye fatigue in real time using a webcam, MediaPipe facial landmarks, and machine learning, without any wearable sensors or special hardware.

 ---